Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

 Yes, another special bonus of being in my 40s are these lovely hairs that sprout from places no hairs should sprout from on a woman.
 The weekend is a good time to make sure these are all under control!

-Finally, if you’re like, Heck yes, I’m going to try this, I’ve created it into a super handy list, which you can get if you sign up below.
+Finally, if you’re like, Heck yes, I’m going to try this, I’ve created it into a super handy weekly task list printable, which you can grab below.
 I’ve even left a few gaps in case there’s some other super important weekly tasks you do, and I’ve left the “errant hair” off in case of embarrassment!
-Enjoy!